What are the hot things to do in Los Cabos?

 Traveling to Cabo: What you need to know

-Spanish (but Cabo is “Mexico light” – so virtually all locals in the hospitality biz speak English).
+The official language in Mexico is Spanish.
+But Cabo is “Mexico light” – so virtually all locals in the hospitality biz speak English.

-Mexican peso – 20 pesos are equivalent to about $1 USD (double-check the exchange rates before you go).
-Most places accept US dollars, but your money will go further if you pay in pesos.
+Mexican pesos are the currency in the country – 17 pesos is equal to about $1 USD.
+(Double-check the exchange rates before you go.)
+Most places accept U.S. dollars, but your money will go a little further if you pay in pesos.

 Citizens of the U.S., Canada, the UK, Australia, New Zealand and most European countries don’t need a visa to go on holiday in Mexico.